 Funfact: Barbara Hamilton, the actress who plays Marilla, is sister to Patricia Hamilton who plays Rachel Lynde in Kevin Sullivan’s Anne films!

-You can watch the 1975 Anne of Avonlea for free HERE.
+You can sometimes find the 1975 Anne of Avonlea to watch online via a Youtube search.

 Rating: